akash231997/Posist/README.md

 # Posist
-Made encrypt function and create node in c++
+Made encrypt function and create node in c++ for Posist recruitment process.